MojoliciousDotIO/mojolicious.io/blog/2018/12/12/dancer-and-minion/index.markdown

     my $log_eng = MyJob::Log4p->new({ logger_name => "Minion" });
     my $logger  = MyJob::Util::Logger->new->logger($log_eng);

+The above is mostly typical boilerplate for us.
+Read our configuration, and create a logger the worker can use.

+Next, when a job is dequeued, we want to log that the worker picked up a job (needed for auditing purposes) and we alter the process name so if a process hangs, we know what that process was attempting to run.
+If an unchecked exception occurs in a job, the worker will catch it and log it for us:

     $worker->on( dequeue => sub( $worker, $job ) {
         my $id    = $job->id;